 This proxy is solicited on behalf of our board of directors.
 We will bear the expenses connected with this proxy solicitation.
-We expect to pay brokers, nominees, fiduciaries and other custodians their reasonable expenses for forwarding proxy materials and annual reports to principals and obtaining their voting instructions.
+We expect to pay banks, brokers and other nominees their reasonable expenses for forwarding proxy materials and annual reports to principals and obtaining their voting instructions.
 In addition to the use of the mails, our directors, officers and employees may, without additional remuneration, solicit proxies in person or by use of other communications media.